Commentary on payment statistics

 Numbers of cards and accepting devices

-The total number of cards (irrespective of their number of functions) and the number of payment terminals again recorded year-on-year growth in 2023 H1.
-The number of ATMs has long been around 5,200.
+The total number of cards (irrespective of their number of functions) and the number of payment terminals again recorded year-on-year growth in 2025 H2.
+For the first time since 2017, the number of ATMs fell below 5,000.

-The number of point-of-sale (POS) terminals issued by a Czech acquirer rose to 246,000 at the end of 2023 H1 compared with the end of 2022.
+The number of point-of-sale (POS) terminals issued by a Czech acquirer rose to 285,000 at the end of 2025 compared with 2025 H1.
 However, these data include terminals operated by Czech entities abroad.

 Chart 1: Total number of cards (irrespective of their number of functions) (in millions) and number of ATMs (in units)